 3. Creating the Stylesheets (CSS3)

-We'll be creating two stylesheets for our commenting system - one will be for our home page, as this page will be used as an example of how we'll implement the commenting system.
-The other stylesheet will be used for the commenting system itself.
+We're going to create two CSS files.
+One will be for our homepage, which we'll use as an example of how to implement the commenting system.
+The second CSS file will be for the commenting system itself.

 Create the style.css file and add the following: